7 Benefits of an EIN Number (Employer Identification Number)

 1. Avoid Fines and Penalties

-If your business does indeed require an EIN be sure to apply for one well before your business taxes are due.
+Make sure to apply for an EIN number well before your taxes are due if your business is required to have an EIN.
 This is because, depending on how you apply for your EIN, the can take up to five weeks before receiving it from the IRS.
-Other than filing business taxes, an EIN is needed for changing organization type or for establishing trust, retirement or pension plans.
+Other than filing business taxes, an EIN is needed for changing organization type or for establishing trust, retirement, or pension plans.
 Also, an EIN is required for purchasing an ongoing business.

 2. Identity Theft Protection

-It’s also attractive for companies to see that you are an independent contractor as proven by the Business tax ID or better known as EIN, rather than an employee hence increasing your chances of getting hired.
+It’s also attractive for companies to see that you’re an independent contractor as proven by the Business tax ID or better known as EIN, rather than an employee hence increasing your chances of getting hired.

 5. Get Business Loans Easier

 To get a business loan having a business bank account makes it easier.
-In order to open a business bank

 6. Establish Business Credit and Trust

 Therefore, build trust with your vendors by having good business credit.
 In order to build and have good business credit, you first need a business bank account.
 To get a business bank account you need an EIN.

 7. Easier to Grow

-Imagine this, your business is growing rapidly and all of a sudden you need to bring on extra help, as you can no longer survive alone.
+Imagine this, your business is growing rapidly, and all of a sudden you need to bring on extra help, as you can no longer survive alone.
 Also, the extra help that you need is someone who is a full-time employee, not a contractor.

 About Falcon Expenses